 Check out our short guide on how to develop proper tongue posture!

 11. Eat a Low Inflammatory Diet

-If you’re having inflammatory or allergy-related issues that cause swelling and/or increased mucus production, and air purifiers or allergy tests are appearing to be unhelpful, you may want to consider changing up your diet.
+If you’re having inflammatory or allergy-related issues that cause swelling and/or increased mucus production, and air purifiers or allergy tests appear to be unhelpful, you may want to consider changing your diet.

 Just like air pollutants, there are toxic compounds in our foods throwing our bodies on high alert.
 Ditching things like seeds, nuts, beans, wheat, and vegetable/seed oils can go a long way in reducing inflammation and allergy severity.

 As you can see, there are a plethora of options to choose from within the bounds of an anti-inflammatory diet so you won’t feel like you’re “missing out” on enjoyable foods.